dictybase-docker/kubernetes-charts/authserver/README.md

 ## Credentials
 A kubernetes [secret](http://kubernetes.io/docs/user-guide/secrets/) `auth-credentials` have to created.
+The default name`(auth-credentials)` could be changed either from the *values* file or setting it from helm command line.
 It should have at least the following three keys.

 * jwt-public-key
 * jwt-private-key